 “Frosty The Snowman” –Written in 1950 for Gene Autry specifically as a sequel to “Rudolph,” I have to say I prefer the first song.
 But this one’s all right, especially as done by the Ronettes on the Phil Spector Christmas album.

 “Wonderful Christmastime.”
 Bad by any objective standard?
-Undoubtedly.
+I suppose an argument could be made.
 Do I like it?
 You bet.
 We all have our blind spots.
-For some peculiar reason, I decided years ago it’s good luck to hear this being played in a public place (mall, grocery store, etc.) Can’t explain why.
+For some peculiar reason, I decided years ago it’s good luck to hear this being played in a public place during the holidays (mall, grocery store, etc.) Can’t explain why.

 And it just wouldn’t be a Holy Bee essay if I didn’t share with you some Christmas songs that I really don’t care for: